GioGKS/Movies-Frontend-React/README.md

 ## Connenting To Backend Api
 By default the client side is connecting the client side to localhost backend.

+Go to src/.env.development :

+1   // For connecting to the localhost
+2
+3   REACT_APP_API_URL=https://localhost:7009/api

 ## API Access